-I will also be referencing a new open-content (i.e. free) text, Whitman Calculus, by David Guichard of Whitman College.
-Look for a link on the course web page.
+I will also be referencing an open content (i.e. free) text, Whitman Calculus, by David Guichard of Whitman College.
+Look for a link on the course web page, along with links to other free texts.

-Home Page Start at http://buzzard.ups.edu/courses.html to locate the WWW page for this course.
+Home Page Start at http://buzzard.ups.edu/courses.html to locate course information.

 Office Hours My office is in Thompson 303; the telephone number is 879-3564.
 Making appointments or simple, non-mathematical questions can be handled via electronic mail - my address is beezer@ups.edu.
-Office Hours are 11:00-11:50 on Monday and Friday, and 11:00-12:20 on Tuesday and Thursday.
+Office Hours are 2:00-2:50 on Monday, Tuesday, Thursday and Friday.
 You may make an appointment for other times, or just drop by my office.
 Office hours are your opportunity to receive extra help or clarification on material from class, or to discuss any other aspect of the course.